BuiltWithNOF

 Toronto: An Architectural History

 You can learn much about the city's buildings through this comprehensive evening course.
-It explores the history of Toronto's architecture from before its founding to the present, concentrating on the most influential periods, styles, architects, and buildings.
+We'll explore the history of Toronto's architecture from before its founding to the present, concentrating on the most influential periods, styles, architects, and buildings.
 Over one thousand photographs of Toronto's architecture — including buildings now gone are shown, and two walking tours are conducted.

 Course Code: CKAR210